input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 In this section, we will motivate alternate solutions which attempts to remedy the concurrency problem by having many `LockBoxValidator`s participants may claim tokens from.

-At first glance, a remedy to the concurrency situation would be to increase the number of `LockBoxValidator` entries.
+At first glance, a remedy to the concurrency situation would be to increase the number of `LockBoxValidator`s.
-So, one could have a small fixed number of `LockBoxValidator`s that participants may interact with (which wouldn't scale as the number of participants grow), so we will consider the alternative of having a non-fixed amount of `LockBoxValidator`s.
-In other words, instead of requiring sidechain nodes to *only* observe only the `LockBoxValidator`s which are uniquely identified by `LockBoxOracleMintingPolicy`, we can instead requiring sidechain nodes to observe *all* `LockBoxValidator` addresses for which participants can arbitrarily lock funds at such an address.
+In other words, instead of requiring sidechain nodes to *only* observe the `LockBoxValidator` which is uniquely identified by `LockBoxOracleMintingPolicy`, we can instead require sidechain nodes to observe *all* `LockBoxValidator` addresses for which participants can arbitrarily lock funds at such an address.

 Unfortunately, there's an issue with this approach.
 Sometimes participants will not be able to always unlock their tokens using the